 The use of the TRUNC function is often subconscious in writing statements like this.
 We truncate our dates to eliminate time-of-day components, often without thinking of the consequences to query execution.
-However, as far as Oracle Database is concerned, it only notices that you haven't actually indexed the expression TRUNC (START_DATE); you have only indexed the START_DATE column.
+However, as far as the database is concerned, it only notices that you haven't actually indexed the expression TRUNC (START_DATE); you have only indexed the START DATE column.
 Therefore, the database ignores the index.

-A function-based index on the column TRUNC (SYSDATE) will make the optimizer choose the index, but there's a simpler way to get around this problem without having to create the function-based index.

-Just use the TRUNC function for the SYSDATE values and replace the equality operator with a range comparison operator such a GREATER THAN or LESS THAN in order to eliminate the need to apply the TRUNC function on the START DATE column.
-That is, instead of this statement
+A function-based index on the TRUNC (SYSDATE) column makes the optimizer choose the index, but there's a simpler way to get around this problem without having to create the function-based index.
+Just use the TRUNC function for the SYSDATE values and replace the equality operator with a range comparison operator such a GREATER THAN or LESS THAN to eliminate the need to apply the TRUNC function on the START_DATE column.
+That is, instead of this statement:

 '''

 select from employees where trunc(start_date) = trunc(sysdate);

-use this statement
+Use this statement:

 select from employees where start_date >= trunc(sysdate)

 and start_date < trunc(sysdate+1);

 '''

-The removal of the TRUNC function on the indexed column START_DATE will make the optimizer use the index on that column.
+The removal of the TRUNC function on the $\mathsf{START}\mathsf{DATE}$ indexed column makes the optimizer use the index on that column.